 The couple’s two now-adult offspring are bright and media-savvy, but are making their parents proud by charting their own courses.
 Nonetheless, they represent the fourth media generation of the Peeples-Sullivan bloodline.

-Peeples enjoys spending his precious free time with his wife, family and friends; attending and photographing community events around the Santa Clarita Valley; reading non-fiction; writing; listening to nearly all genres of music; reading about anything to do with The Beatles; eating fine food and drinking fine wine; playing drums; attending concerts and performances; watching classic films, documentaries and the news on the tube; road-tripping (all over the West); and anything to do with surfing, which he did on both the East and West Coasts from ages 13-29 (1962-1980).
+Peeples enjoys spending his precious free time with his wife, family (including their cat Batman and dogs Lennon and Freeda) and friends; attending and photographing community events around the Santa Clarita Valley; escaping to Ventura Beach 45 miles due west; reading non-fiction; writing; listening to nearly all genres of music; reading anything to do with The Beatles; savoring fine food and drinking fine wine; playing drums; attending concerts and performances; watching classic films, documentaries and the news on the tube; road-tripping (all over the West); and anything to do with surfing, which he did on both the East and West Coasts from ages 13-29 (1962-1980).

-“People ask me what’s my favorite piece of my writing.
+“People ask me to name my favorite piece of my writing.
 I’d have to say the first 128 hours of ‘The Lost Lennon Tapes’ as a body of work.
-Those shows stand up a quarter-century later.
+Those shows stand up 30 years later.
 Beyond that, it would be like choosing favorite children.

-“I asked Les Paul once to name his favorite song, out of the hundreds, thousands he’d recorded.
+“I asked Les Paul once to name his favorite record, out of the hundreds, thousands he’d made.
 He grinned and said, ‘The next one.’

 “That’s my favorite story, too.”